-The board administers the executive compensation program to focus executives on the areas that will help the company achieve its strategic objectives, promote the building of shareholder value and support the company's efforts to attract and retain best-in-class functional and operational expertise - all while working within appropriate risk management guidelines.
+The board administers the executive compensation program to focus executives on the areas that will help the company achieve its strategic objectives, promote building shareholder value and support the company's efforts to attract and retain best-in-class functional and operational expertise, all while working within appropriate risk management guidelines.
 You can read about the executive compensation program on page 47.
-Last year Superior's executive compensation was again approved by almost 94% of the votes cast by shareholders - thank you for your continued confidence in us.
+Last year Superior's executive compensation was approved by 87% of the votes cast by shareholders.
+In 2019, Superior's total compensation for its named executives was 2% more than in 2018, however, the total shareholder return of Superior's common shares in 2019 was 27.35%, significantly exceeding the total shareholder return of the S&P/TSX Composite Index over the same period.